Lily-oswald/Lily-oswald/README.md

 - 👋 Hi, I’m @Lily-oswald
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering and data analytics
 - 🌱 I’m currently learning computer science at the University of Alabama
 - 💞️ I’m looking to collaborate on women in STEM
 - 📫 How to reach me loswald@crimson[.]ua.edu